TantiHenditasari/Dummy-Project-Inventory-Pricing-Profitability-Data-Analysis/README.md

 - **Question**: How is profitability distributed across products and categories?
 Are there products or categories with high sales but low margins, or vice versa?

 **Insights**:
+- Top Performers: Electronic products, predominantly from the Mobiles & Tablets category, consistently show the highest gross profit.
+- Underperformers: Products with the lowest gross profit are primarily found within the School & Education, Books, and Others categories.
+- Margin Discrepancy (Mobiles & Tablets): Despite contributing the highest overall gross profit, the Mobiles & Tablets category exhibits one of the lowest average Gross Profit Margins (GPM).
+This suggests that heavy promotional activities and discounts (as indicated by its position in the top 3 categories for average discount amount) might be impacting its profitability per unit.
+- High-Margin Categories: The highest average GPMs are observed in the Home & Living, Beauty & Grooming, and Computing categories, indicating strong profitability.
+Low-Margin Categories: Conversely, Books, Others, and School & Education categories demonstrate the lowest average GPMs.
+- Consistent Profitability: Excluding the Books and Others categories, most other categories show only slight variations in their average GPM, suggesting a generally consistent and healthy gross profit margin across the majority of the product portfolio.

 #### Discount and Profitability Analysis:
 - Calculate the average discount given per category and per payment_method.